 At various times in 2020 and at various locations the System postponed or canceled elective procedures to comply with public health protocols.
-This, along with the growth in the volume of COVID-19 patients, had a negative impact on operations and revenues and has also caused the System to estimate the timing, source and rate of reimbursement for COVID-19 related patient care.
+This, along with the growth in the volume of COVID-19 patients, had a negative impact on operations and revenues and also caused the System to estimate the timing, source and rate of reimbursement for COVID-19 related patient care.

-The total impact of the COVID-19 pandemic on the System is difficult to predict and could adversely impact the business, investment portfolio, financial condition or results of operations and, accordingly, may have a material adverse impact on the financial condition of the System.
-The System continues to monitor liquidity and cash flow and has taken, and will continue to take, steps to protect its fiscal health, including a focus on maintaining liquidity to meet its obligations.
+The continuing and total impact of the COVID-19 pandemic on the System is difficult to predict and could adversely impact the business, investment portfolio, financial condition or results of operations and, accordingly, may have a material adverse impact on the financial condition of the System.
+The System continues to monitor liquidity and cash flow and has taken, and continues to take, steps to protect its fiscal health, including a focus on maintaining liquidity to meet its obligations.
 In addition, the System applied for certain COVID-19 related resources, including supplies, financial support, payroll tax deferrals and relief and other assistance made available through local, state and federal governments.

-The System received \$0 for the three months ended March 31, 2021 and March 31, 2020 and \$786,655 for the year ended December 31, 2020, in grant payments from the U.S. Department of Health and Human Services ("HHS") from the Provider Relief Fund established under the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), which has been recognized as revenue and included in other operating revenue within the condensed consolidated statement of operations and changes in net assets.
+The System received \$0 for the three and nine months ended September 30, 2021, \$231,009 and \$596,000 for the three and nine months ended September 30, 2020, respectively, and \$786,655 for the year ended December 31, 2020, in grant payments from the U.S. Department of Health and Human Services ("HHS") from the Provider Relief Fund established under the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), which has been recognized as revenue and included in other operating revenue within the condensed consolidated statement of operations and changes in net assets.
 Payments from the Provider Relief Fund are intended to cover unreimbursed healthcare related expenses and lost revenue from patient care attributed to COVID-19 and are not required to be repaid provided the recipient attests to and complies with the terms and conditions of the grant funds.
 Management of the System believes that the System is in compliance with the terms and conditions of the Provider Relief Fund distributions and will continue to monitor compliance.
 The CARES Act also entitled eligible employers to an employee retention tax credit designed to encourage employers to keep employees on their payroll.
 The refundable tax credit is limited to 50% of up to \$10 in qualified wages paid to each employee by an eligible employer whose business had been financially impacted by COVID-19.
-The System recognized \$0 for the three months ended March 31, 2021 and March 31, 2020 and \$37,060 for the year ended December 31, 2020 for the employee retention tax credit, which is included in other operating revenue within the condensed consolidated statement of operations and changes in net assets and a corresponding receivable that is included in other current assets in the condensed consolidated balance sheets.
+The System recognized \$0 for the three and nine months ended September 30, 2021 and September 30, 2020 and \$37,060 for the year ended December 31, 2020 for the employee retention tax credit, which is included in other operating revenue within the condensed consolidated statement of operations and changes in net assets and a corresponding receivable that is included in other current assets in the condensed consolidated balance sheets.
 The recognition of the COVID-19 support falls under the grant accounting guidance of accounting principles generally accepted in the United States.
 This guidance requires all significant terms and conditions to have been met for recognition to occur.
 Management of the System will continue to monitor compliance with the terms and conditions of the CARES Act grant funds and the impact of the pandemic on the System's revenues and expenses.